Ota, Ogun State: History

-Ota is an ancient Awori kingdom whose existence dated back several millenniums ago.
-The town is acknowledged to be the first kingdom in the entire Awori land, a sub- Yoruba ethnic group, known as the Awori Kingdom of "Ota" and equally ranks as one of the earliest or oldest kingdoms in Yoruba land.
-As an enviable and great kingdom of note, it has very strong, sacred, and, of course, fortress traditions of origin, custom, culture, history and anthropology spiced with ethnological settlements and certified prudence spanning several centuries.
+Awori people, a subgroup of Yoruba people, are the first settlers of Ota.
+In Awori and other Yoruba traditions, the kingdom of Ota is several millennia old and the oldest in Awori land, and in some Yoruba traditions, it is one of the oldest kingdoms in Yoruba land.

 Ota's existence dates back to at least the period of Orunmila (a contemporaneous with the Orunmila) as an established and organized human habitation or community with Obaship institution that no one could ascribe any specific date thus since the BC era.
 There were very few settlements then what is known as Yorubaland today.
 Apart from Ile-ife, the first place or source, Ota is a very, very ancient city ranking behind Ile-Ife only that Orunmila first visited.
 Other few places Orunmila visited after Ota, for one reason or the other, included Ado-Ekiti, Irun Akoko, Ilawe and Ifon.
 No doubt, Orunmila visited Ota at least on three occasions as confirmed by Ifa-Irete Olota (Owonrin) Corpus and Odu Osa Meji (Odu Eleye).

-There had been Awori before Awori, and Ota stands the first long before arrival or emergence of Ogunfunminire and his Group between 15th and 17th centuries.
-Aworis are many, not all the Aworis are children or descendants of Ogunfunminire or Olofin of Iseri Olofin.
-We had Olofins in Ota whose periods of migrations to Ota from Ife predated Iseri Olofin and others.
-The earliest Ota people set a fetish bowl according to Ifa divination on then river or stream, and sank on a river at Ota when others had not existed including Ogunfunminire, the progenitor of Isheri people but not the entire Aworiland because some Aworis denied vehemently the suggestion that their ancestors got to Isheri before moving to their present settlements.
-Nonetheless, Aworis are culturally linked up despite the differences in their mode or waves of migratory movements to what is known as Aworiland, Apart from Ota, there are other Awori towns whose ancestors bear Olofin not of Isheri, such towns include; Iworo, Imeke, Ado-odo, etc.
+There had been Awori before Awori, and Ota stood first long before the arrival or emergence of Ogunfunminire and his group between the 15th and 17th centuries.
+Aworis are many; not all the Aworis are children or descendants of Ogunfunminire or Olofin of Iseri Olofin.
+We had Olofins in Ota whose periods of migration to Ota from Ife predated Iseri Olofin and others.
+The earliest Ota people set a fetish bowl according to Ifa divination on a then river or stream, and it sank in a river at Ota when others had not existed, including Ogunfunminire, the progenitor of the Isheri people but not the entirety of Aworiland, because some Aworis vehemently deny the suggestion that their ancestors got to Isheri before moving to their present settlements.
+Nonetheless, Aworis are culturally linked despite the differences in their mode or waves of migratory movements to what is known as Aworiland.
+Apart from Ota, there are other Awori towns whose ancestors bear the name Olofin, not of Isheri; such towns include Iworo, Imeke, and Ado-odo.